-You can find information about your current partition setup by using a partitioning tool for your current operating system, such as the integrated Disk Manager in Windows or fdisk in DOS.
+You can find information about your current partition setup by using a partitioning tool for your current operating system.
 Partitioning tools always provide a way to show existing partitions without making changes.

 In general, changing a partition with a file system already on it will destroy any information there.
 Thus you should always make backups before doing any repartitioning.
 Using the analogy of the house, you would probably want to move all the furniture out of the way before moving a wall or you risk destroying it.